Lee-Gihun/FedSOL/ReadMe.md

 - `-- algo_name`: algorithm name of the experiment (e.g., `fedavg`, `fedsol_adaptive`)
 - `--seed`: random seed

+### Notes
+*As this code has been refactored for efficiency and readability, performance may potentially differ slightly from the reported tendency in some cases.
+If you find discrepancies, please open an issue.*

 ## Reference Github

 We refer to the following repositories: